Program at a Glance

 - Visual Arts & Design, Schl of

-Architecture is where creativity meets impact.
-Unlike related fields, architecture brings together design, technology, culture, sustainability, and problem-solving to shape the built environment and influence how people live, work, and interact.
-Architecture students learn to think critically, visualize ideas, and turn concepts into real spaces — skills that are highly transferable and deeply relevant in a rapidly changing world.
-If you’re driven to design with purpose and leave a lasting mark on communities, architecture offers a uniquely powerful path.
+Architecture is where creativity meets impact, bringing together design, technology, culture, sustainability, and problem-solving to shape the built environment and influence how people live, work, and interact.
+If you’re driven to design with purpose and make a lasting impact on communities, architecture offers a powerful and meaningful path.

 At UCF, architecture education is hands-on, forward-thinking, and connected to real-world practice.
-Our program emphasizes design excellence, emerging technologies, and social and environmental responsibility — all within a collaborative studio culture that mirrors the professional environment.
+The program emphasizes design excellence, emerging technologies, and social and environmental responsibility within a collaborative studio-driven culture that mirrors the professional environment.

-Located in one of the fastest-growing regions in the country, UCF Architecture benefits from strong ties to industry partners, design firms, and community organizations, giving students access to internships, networking, and experiential learning.
-As part of a major research university, students also benefit from interdisciplinary opportunities across engineering, digital media, sustainability, and urban planning—preparing them to lead in a complex, global profession.
+Located in one of the fastest-growing regions in the country, UCF Architecture benefits from strong ties to industry partners, design firms, and community organizations, providing access to internships, networking, and experiential learning.
+As part of a major urban research university, students also engage in interdisciplinary opportunities across engineering, digital media, sustainability, and urban planning, preparing them to lead in a complex, global profession.

 Career & Graduate School Opportunities